ZacVND/FYP/README.md

 The top row is default to be bold in Github Markdown, therefore it is left as empty as a workaround to achieve this look.

+**Paper 25393036:** Phacoemulsification Versus Combined Phacoemulsification and Viscogonioplasty in Primary Angle-Closure Glaucoma: A Randomized Clinical Trial.

 |      |                    |
 |:------------------------|:-------------------------------------------------:|
 | **Intervention Arm**       |           phacoemulsification ( phaco )           |